Bradfield/algos/recursion/pythonds-sierpinski-triangle.md

 smallest triangle in the lower right.

 Sometimes it is helpful to think of a recursive algorithm in terms of a diagram of function calls.
-Figure 4 &lt;fig\_stcalltree&gt; shows that the recursive calls are always made going to the left.
+Figure 4 shows that the recursive calls are always made going to the left.
 The active functions are outlined in black, and the inactive function calls are in gray.
 The farther you go toward the bottom of
-Figure 4 &lt;fig\_stcalltree&gt;, the smaller the triangles.
+Figure 4, the smaller the triangles.
 The function finishes drawing one level at a time; once it is finished with the bottom left it moves to the bottom middle, and so on.